plato-12/AsianOptPI/analysis/README.md

 ### Purpose

-Validates the theoretical connection between CRR binomial (with λ=0) and Kemma-Vorst analytical formula for **geometric average** Asian options.
+Validates the theoretical connection between CRR binomial (with λ=0) and Kemna-Vorst analytical formula for **geometric average** Asian options.

 ### Key Questions Addressed

 1. **Do the implementations converge?**
-   - Yes, CRR → Kemma-Vorst as n → ∞
+   - Yes, CRR → Kemna-Vorst as n → ∞
    - Convergence rate: O(1/n) as predicted by theory

 2. **Why don't they match exactly at finite n?**